LucaIns/website/content/event/YESIASI 2021/index.md

 event: The Young Experts Seminars
 event_url: http://www.iasi.cnr.it/new/yes.php

-location: CNR-IASI -- Institute for Systems Analysis and Computer Science of the Italian National Research Council
+location: CNR-IASI, Virtual
 address:
   street:
-  city: Virtual
+  city:
   region:
   postcode:
   country:

-summary: Simultaneous Feature Selection and Outlier Detection with Optimality Guarantees # An example talk using Wowchemy's Markdown slides feature.
+summary: Simultaneous Feature Selection and Outlier Detection with Optimality Guarantees
-abstract: # "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellusac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam."
+abstract: Institute for Systems Analysis and Computer Science of the Italian National Research Council

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.